roshan95/Study-Buddy/README.md

 All Visualisation is built using:

 **Interactive Table**
+***DataTables and Jinja packages***
 - Shows the top recommended majors (starting with the best match) and their attributes as well as the cosine similarity value
+- Able to browse, sort and filter the results according to your liking
 ![image](/assets/images/Table.jpg)

 Further Visualizations:

 **Scatter Plot**
+***mpld3 package***

 - Shows recommended majors by overall rating and similarity
+- Hover over entries or pan within the plot

 ![image](/assets/images/Scatterplot.jpg)

 **Horizontal Bar Chart**
+***Altair package***
 - shows top recommended programs in an ordered manner and the corresponding cosine similarity value
-- using color as a legend to distinguish between subcategories that the programs belong to
+- using color hue as a legend to distinguish between subcategories that the programs belong to
+- Filter displayed majors by language they are taught in via a dropdown-menu
 ![image](/assets/images/Barchart.jpg)